raonybenjamim/Religare/README.md

 Project Religare
 =============

-Religare is an instrumental trans communication that aims to implement the Religare Protocol using golang and wifi signals as the modulation source.
+Religare is an instrumental trans communication application that aims to implement the Religare Protocol using golang and wifi signals as the modulation source.

 ## What is the Religre Protocol?